cantaloupe-project/cantaloupe/README.md

 GraphicsMagick can read/write JPEG2000 files using JasPer, and ImageMagick using OpenJPEG.
 Both of these are very slow.

-JPEG2000 support exists in the Java Advanced Imaging (JAI) library, although it isn't much of an improvement on the above.
+Another JPEG2000 implementation exists in the Java Advanced Imaging (JAI) library, although it isn't much of an improvement over the above.
 See the ImageIoProcessor section for a link to a jar.

+Work is in progress on a KakaduProcessor.

 # Custom Development